 To register the EPA, attorneys should use 'Form EP2 - Application to register an EPA (Northern Ireland).'
 There is a fee payable for making this application of approximately £120 and you should check with the Office of Care and Protection to obtain the current fee.
 If the attorney cannot afford to pay the fee, then they should notify the Office of Care and Protection who will consider a postponement of the fee or possibly decide to waive the fee altogether.

-Before registration can proceed, the attorneys must, using Form EP1 - Notice of intention to register an EPA (Northern Ireland).
+Before registration can proceed, the attorneys must give notice to all those who require notice, using Form EP1 - Notice of intention to register an EPA (Northern Ireland).
 You must serve this notice on near and certain relatives of the donor before sending the completed application form to the Office of Care and Protection.

 Attorneys can begin acting on behalf of the donor with the donor's consent in financial matters as soon as the document is signed and witnessed, i.e. on a general capacity, unless the EPA specifies otherwise.
 In some cases, donors will stipulate in the EPA that they do not want the power to be used until after it is registered, i.e. essentially making the EPA wholly 'enduring'.
 During the period before the EPA is registered, the donor is free to revoke their EPA.
 After the document is registered, however, they can no longer revoke the document without the approval of the Office of Care and Protection.